-We chose just a small sampling of Hancock quotes, because in them, he said everything he said over and over again for years: that a playoff would ruin college football's regular season and its bowl system.
+Hancock said the same things over and over again for years: that a playoff would ruin college football's regular season and its bowl system.
 These two points were his greatest hits, and he played them every time he got up on stage.

 But somewhere along the lines, something happened.
-Hancock, 10 conference commissioners, and Notre Dame athletic director Jack Swarbrick realized they could more oodles and oodles of money in a slightly different system.
+Hancock, 10 conference commissioners, and Notre Dame athletic director Jack Swarbrick realized they could also make oodles and oodles of money -- if not more -- in a slightly different system.
 The bowls would still be there, as would college football's profitable regular season.
 Hell, they could even keep Hancock in charge.

 And so, his song changed.
 After years of spinning litanies of doom about how a playoff would ruin his sport, he's crooning the praises of the playoff to the heavens.